bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.mutators.md

 ## Mutators are lazy

-until the tree (and its top.value) are retrieved the mutator is not called.
-So it may _never_ genreate a mutated value, cache locally, etc. If you subscribe to the tree, of course, its value will be called continuously. but if for some reason you do not, it may be some time before the value is retrieved and the first time it is, it may take some time.
+until the $tree (and its top.value) are retrieved the mutator is not called.
+So it may _never_ genreate a mutated value, cache locally, etc. If you subscribe to the $tree, of course, its value will be called continuously. but if for some reason you do not, it may be some time before the value is retrieved and the first time it is, it may take some time.
 Technically JS can nest thousands of calls, but if this is a concern, check out itermittent cachinng.
 This will "bake" a mutator every few branches so the callback queue is never too long. (more detail in [README.caching.md](./README.caching.md))